-The short answer to your question, politely, is absolutely not – the “medical chemicals” had nothing to do with “connecting” with Evie.
-Please.
-They were on obstacle to overcome – for her, her mother, and me.
+The short answer to your question, politely, is no – the medical chemicals had nothing to do with connecting with Evie.
+It was an on obstacle to overcome – for her, her mother, and me.
 The long answer is a little more telling.

-She – and her mother – had to be convinced she wasn’t “crazy,” when the “evidence” (5150, removal from home, the “psychosis” &“depression dx,” etc.) was just the opposite – topped off by those chemicals to fix her “diseases.”
-Having done this many hundreds of times, I know parents are very reluctant to take their children off “medication” for their “diseases.”
-So, no thanks, it has never been an asset to developing a relationship with a child.
+Evie – and her mother – first had to be convinced she wasn’t crazy when the evidence (5150, removal from home, “psychosis,” etc.) was just the opposite – topped off by those chemicals to fix her diseases.
+Having done this many hundreds of times, I know parents are very reluctant to take their children off medication.
+That’s a problem to solve too.
+So, no thanks, medication has never been an asset to developing a relationship with a child.
 Evie didn’t trust me because she was taking a pill.
-I earned her trust.
+I had to earn her trust.

 Sounds like we both have been doing this work since the 70’s.
-We both know these “medications” were being used for kids on an “experimental” basis in those days.
+We both know these so-called medications were being used for kids on an experimental basis in those days.
 I know from first hand observation, the experiment failed – and most professionals deny it.
 You should know that too.
 Unequivocally, from watching thousands of children, I’ve never seen these chemicals do any of them any good, and always did harm.
 I know of no exceptions.
-If you like you can read more about my reasoning on my blog “Your Kids Aren’t Sick” @ https://doctorcima.wordpress.com.

 A psychiatrist friend told me a long time ago “I try to make sure my training doesn’t get in the way of my effectiveness.”
 I suspect you do the same.
 I applaud your effectiveness.
 You, in particular, didn’t need to prescribe any chemicals to anyone.
 You’re the vessel of efficacy, not a chemical.
 Respectfully, prescribing chemicals not only masks “symptoms,” they often mask the impotence of the prescriber.
 Medicine is needed for broken bones, not broken hearts, broken families, or broken spirits.